mrdaemon/exosphere/docs/source/cli.rst

 able to perform refresh or repo sync operations on them, and display panels will omit update information for them.

+If a host is present in the inventory, not supported by Exosphere and also fails discovery due to not being a Unix-like operating system, it will return an explicit error, and should be removed for smooth operation.

+For more details, see the :doc:`supportedos` page.

-This can be done by running:
+Inventory discovery can be done by running:

 .. code-block:: exosphere